Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Inhibitory learning framework designs: Varied exposures with explicit fear predictions, calibrated to produce maximum expectancy violation.

-Habituation framework treats response prevention as: Preventing compulsions during the session.
+The habituation framework treats response prevention as the prevention of compulsions during the session.

-Inhibitory learning framework treats response prevention as: Preventing all compulsions, visible and covert, throughout the client’s daily life, because new learning consolidates through consistent contingency between exposure and absence of compulsion.
+In the inhibitory learning framework, response prevention is understood as preventing all compulsions, visible and covert, throughout the client’s daily life, because new learning consolidates through a consistent contingency between exposure and the absence of compulsion.

 Habituation framework worries when: Anxiety stays high through the session.

-Inhibitory learning framework worries when: Compulsions are happening invisibly, or when expectancy violations are not registering, or when context-specific learning is not generalizing.
+Inhibitory learning framework worries arise when: Compulsions occur invisibly, expectancy violations do not register, or context-specific learning does not generalize.

-Inhibitory learning framework concludes the session worked when: The brain experienced a specific gap between predicted and actual outcome, with response prevention intact, and the client has a retrieval cue to access the new learning when the obsession returns.
+In the inhibitory learning framework, the session is considered successful when the brain experiences a specific gap between the predicted and actual outcome, with response prevention intact, and the client has a retrieval cue to access the new learning when the obsession returns.

 The frameworks are not equivalent.
 The habituation framework was not wrong about anxiety reduction occurring within sessions; it was incomplete about what actually produces durable change.
 The inhibitory learning framework is the more complete account.